Graduate Certificate in Epidemiology

 To be eligible for entry, you'll need:

-- a degree in any discipline and one year full-time (or equivalent) work experience in a healthcare, public health or research setting, as approved by the executive dean; or
+- a bachelor’s degree (or equivalent) in any discipline, plus 1 year full-time equivalent relevant work experience in a healthcare, public health or research setting, or

-- a post-secondary study; and a minimum of two years' full-time (or equivalent) work experience in a healthcare, public health or research setting, as approved by the executive dean.
+- to have completed post-secondary studies and have 2 years full-time equivalent, relevant work experience in a healthcare, public health or research setting.

 You must have a grade point average (GPA) of 4.0 on a 7-point scale in your previous qualification.